dotnet/designs/accepted/2023/feature-switch-attributes.md

 # Attribute-based model for feature switches

 .NET has [feature switches](https://github.com/dotnet/designs/blob/main/accepted/2020/feature-switch.md) which can be set to turn on/off areas of functionality in our libraries, with optional support for removing unused features when trimming or native AOT compiling.

+Feature switches suffer from a poor user experience:
+- defining a feature switch with trimming support requires embedding an unintuitive XML file into the library, and
+- there is no analyzer support for feature switches

+This document proposes an attribute-based model for feature switches that will significantly improve the user experience, by removing the need for this XML and enabling analyzer support.

+The attribute model is heavily inspired by the capability-based analyzer [draft](https://github.com/dotnet/designs/pull/261).

+## Background

+### Existing feature switch functionality

 What we describe overall as "feature switches" have many pieces which fit together to enable this:

 - MSBuild property
 - `RuntimeHostConfigurationOption` MSBuild item group